Marius Mason

-Marius Mason (born Marie Mason, January 26, 1962) is an American anarchist who in 2009 was sentenced to 22 years in prison after admitting 13 counts of arson and property damage amounting to US$4 million.
+Marius Mason (born on January 26, 1962) is an American anarchist who in 2009 was sentenced to 22 years in prison after admitting 13 counts of arson and property damage amounting to US$4 million.
 Mason, a member of the Earth Liberation Front, was prosecuted for a 1999 attack on a building at Michigan State University, East Lansing, Michigan, that caused more than US$1 million in damage, undertaken as a protest against research into genetically modified crops.
 A further US$3 million in damage included attacks on homes under construction, and on boats owned by a mink farmer.

-Supporters claim that this case represents a form of political persecution, as part of the Green Scare phenomenon, when an overlong sentence is given to an individual who committed crimes against property.
+Supporters claim that Mason's sentence represents a form of political repression, as part of the Green Scare phenomenon, when an overlong sentence is given to an individual who committed politically motivated crimes as a deterrent.

-Around July 2014, Marius came out as a transgender man.
+Around July 2014, Mason came out as a transgender man.

 Background

 Mason has worked as a gardener, musician, writer, Earth First! organizer, and a volunteer for a free herbal-healthcare collective.
 He is a parent of two children.
-Mason and his husband at the time, Frank Ambrose, ignited an office that held records related to research on genetically modified, moth-resistant potatoes, funded by the United States Agency for International Development and biotech company Monsanto ($2,500 out of the $20 million funding).
+Mason and his husband at the time, Frank Ambrose, ignited an office that held records related to research on genetically modified, moth-resistant potatoes, funded by the United States Agency for International Development and biotech company Monsanto.
 The next day, Mason and Ambrose set fire to commercial logging equipment in Mesick, Michigan.
 Both arsons were claimed by the Earth Liberation Front as actions against genetic engineering, deforestation, and other environmentally destructive acts.
-On December 31, 1999, members of the Land Liberation Front claimed an arson attack on the Michigan State University farm building located in East Lansing, Michigan, US ELF claimed it set the fire specifically to stop the work of those studying genetically modified foods.
+On December 31, 1999, members of the Land Liberation Front claimed an arson attack on the Michigan State University farm building located in East Lansing, Michigan.
+US ELF claimed it set the fire specifically to stop the work of those studying genetically modified foods.

 In 2007, after evidence linking him to the attacks was found, Ambrose began co-operating with police.
 Over the following year, he recorded 178 conversations with Mason and other activists.
 Mason and three others were indicted in March 2008.
 Ambrose divorced Mason on the day the latter was arrested.
 In February 2009, Mason was sentenced to 22 years in prison for arson, then the record sentence for an American eco-terrorist act.
 In return for his co-operation with prosecutors, Ambrose was sentenced to less than six years for conspiracy to commit arson, despite court documents connecting him to attacks causing damage costing over $4 million.